apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 when *localSessionsUpgradingEnabled* is enable:

-- A local session can upgrade to the global session automatically.
+- A local session can be upgraded to the global session automatically.

 - When a new session is created it is saved locally in a wrapped *LocalSessionTracker*.
 It can subsequently be upgraded to a global session as required(e.g. create ephemeral nodes).If an upgrade is requested the session is removed from local collections while keeping the same session ID.

 - Currently, Only the operation:*create ephemeral node* needs a session upgrade from local to global.
-The reason is that the create of ephemeral node depends heavily on a global session.if local session can create ephemeral node without upgrading to global session, it will cause the data inconsistency between different nodes.
+The reason is that the creation of ephemeral node depends heavily on a global session.if local session can create ephemeral node without upgrading to global session, it will cause the data inconsistency between different nodes.
+The leader also needs to know about the lifespan of a session in order to clean up ephemeral nodes on close/expiry.
+This requires a global session as the local session is tied to its particular server.

 - A session can be both a local and global session during upgrade, but the operation of upgrade cannot be called concurrently by two thread.